Perspective and words of advice from one whose parents were Christian missionaries

 "Ronny, it's so good to have you today," says the Sunday school teacher, who sat in Sunday school with my mother when they were both little girls.
 "Come up to the front and tell the class a little bit about where you're from."

-I do, talking about Peru, where I grew up with the Machiguenga Indians.
+I did, talking about Peru where I grew up with the Machiguenga Indians.
 Kids look blank.
-At 12 years old, I have had the most interesting life of anyone sitting in the room: riding rafts down wild rivers, helping care for dying Indians, climbing thorn trees in the dark to escape a herd of stampeding peccaries, speaking three languages, teaching a Machiguenga man to read, eating monkeys and macaws, and living life in the Amazon rain forest.
+At 12 years old, I had had the most interesting life of anyone sitting in the room: riding rafts down wild rivers, helping care for dying Indians, climbing thorn trees in the dark to escape a herd of stampeding peccaries, speaking three languages, teaching a Machiguenga man to read, eating monkeys and macaws, and living life in the Amazon rain forest.
 I don't say much about any of that because I know from long and painful experience that these kids don't care very much.
-In junior high, what they care about are each other's hair and clothes and shoes.
+In middle school, what they care about are each other's hair and clothes and shoes.
 Most don't have a clue where Peru is.

-So how do you reach out to a missionary kid on furlough?
 For starters, let's just admit that it's not easy or natural.
-They come to you from a completely different world and they are going through a sort of cultural shock that neither you nor they understand.
+They come to you from a completely different world and they are going through a sort of culture shock that neither you nor they understand.
 Still, there are significant things you can do to help:

 |Their experiences and heritage make missionary kids part of a larger grouping called "third-culture kids." [ more ]|

 Missions songs Third Culture Kids Home Assignment is . . .
 10/40 Window explanation and map Seeking God's will?
 African martyr's commitment Mission trip fundraising Ten ways to ruin mission trips Nazarene Missions International resources